-(reliable, affordable to consumers, investment/reinvestment risk - covers energy, waste and water) The impact expected for this scenario is some reduction in the reliability and affordability of the various water infrastructure for consumers and communities.
-It is important for this scenario to distinguish which of the infrastructure types is being discussed, as the costs, impacts and affordability of each varies hugely.
-The main infrastructures that need to be considered are:
+(reliable, affordable to consumers, investment/reinvestment risk - covers energy, waste and water) The impact expected for this scenario is some reduction in the reliability and affordability of the various water infrastructure for consumportant for this scenario to distinguish which of the infrastructure types is being discussed, as the costs, impacts and affordability of ear infrastructures that need to be considered are:

 - electricity generation there will be little impact under any of the scenarios at this stage.
-Whether this situation continues depends upon whether flow becomes a factor - flood protection wherever there's a major land use shift to forestry, you would expect to see some improvements in the performance of flooding infrastructure.
-Wherever flood protection schemes are considered an issue, there will be a major capital cost in changing them - industrial point discharges and municipal wastewater treatment plants measures to address these will create rates increases and funding issues, especially around who should pay.
-If ratepayers end up footing the bill, this will create flow-on issues for how other important aspects of water quality management (such as riparian planting) will be funded.
-The effect will be detrimental for communities either way, although spreading the costs over time will lessen the impact.
-Impacts will be very localised, based on the locations of towns and industries - stormwater (diffuse discharge) this is not featuring sufficiently at present, and it is not clear if it has been accounted for in the model.
-This is predominantly an urban issue, but it is unclear what impact, if any, measures to treat or divert urban sediments and contaminants will have on overall water quality - community water supply it is assumed that the more the river water quality improves the less treatment is required.
-This is more an issue for smaller communities, as the treatment plants for urban areas are very sophisticated.
+Whether this situation continues of becomes a factor - flood protection wherever there's a major land use shift to forestry, you would expect to see some improvements in the infrastructure.
+Wherever flood protection schemes are considered an issue, there will be a major capital cost in changing them - industrial point discharges and municipal wastewater treatment plants measures to address these will create rates increspecially around who should pay.
+If ratepayers end up footing the bill, this will create flow-on issues for how other important management (such as riparian planting) will be funded.
+The effect will be detrimental for communities either way, although spreadlessen the impact.
+Impacts will be very localised, based on the locations of towns and industries - stormwater (diffuse discharge) this is not featuring sufficiently at present, and it is not clear if it has been accounted for in the n an urban issue, but it is unclear what impact, if any, measures to treat or divert urban sediments and contaminants will have on o - community water supply it is assumed that the more the river water quality improves the less treatment is required.
+This is communities, as the treatment plants for urban areas are very sophisticated.

-Discussions about the impact of the scenarios on this infrastructure is too difficult (in terms of allocating an overall grade), when considered collectively, as each area needs to be dealt with separately.
+Discussions about the impact of the scenarios on this infrastructure is too difficult (in terms of allocating an overall grade), when consare area needs to be dealt with separately.
 Specific points relevant to this scenario are:

 - electricity generation no change

-- flood protection slight improvement (↑1)
+- flood protection slight improvement (1)

-- industrial point discharges and municipal wastewater treatment plants slight decline (\$1)
+- industrial point discharges and municipal wastewater treatment plants slight decline (1)

 - stormwater (diffuse discharge) unknown

-- community water supply slight improvement (†1).
+- community water supply slight improvement (1).